Skip to content

 • Multi-site operational visibility

-• Audit-ready reporting for internal reviews and survey preparation
+• Audit-ready reporting for internal reviews and TJC survey requirements [4]

 These tools may also help identify workflow gaps, training opportunities, or inconsistent protocol execution across departments and facilities.
 For infection prevention leaders, the long-term value extends beyond survey readiness alone.
 Data-driven operational visibility can support stronger staff training, more consistent workflows, and better process oversight across the organization.